ITotalJustice/librewind/README.md

 ---

-the implementaion currently isn't the best. malloc, free and realloc are called on every `rewind_push` or `rewind_pop`.

-i do plan to addd an option of passing in a large chunk of memory and use that as a mempory pool. or, allow the use of custom allocators.

----

 ## compressors

 a compressor is needed to use librewind. this compressor will be called to defalte / inflate the data on calls to push / pop respectively.